Baseline-Blockchain/baseline-node/README.md

 # Baseline

-Baseline is a compact Bitcoin-style cryptocurrency implemented purely in Python 3.12+.
-It exists to prove you can run a security-first, production-ready chain with ASIC-friendly mining, exchange-grade RPCs, and HD wallets without dragging in huge dependencies.
+Baseline is a minimalist, Bitcoin-style payments chain—built for simple transfers, predictable rules, and clean integration.
+No smart-contract complexity.
+Just money.

 ## Network Parameters